MaaxGr/DDLtoKtorm/README.md

 # DDLtoKtorm

 > [!WARNING]
-> This project is deprecated and archived do to chatgpt and github copilot.
+> This project is deprecated and archived due to chatgpt and github copilot.

 ## Overview